 - Edenius L, Choi CY, Heim W, Jaakkonen T, de Jong A, Ozaki K, Roberge JM (2017) The next common and widespread bunting to go?
 Global population decline in the Rustic Bunting Emberiza rustica.
 Bird Conservation International 27(1): 35-44 [doi:10.1017/S0959270916000046]

 - Kamp J, Oppel S, Ananin AA, Durnev YuA, Gashev SN, Hölzel N, Mishchenko AL, Pessa J, Smirenski SM, Strelnikov EG, Timonen S, Wolanska K, Chan S (2015) Global population collapse in a superabundant migratory bird and illegal trapping in China.
 Conservation Biology 29: 1684–1694 [doi:10.1111/cobi.12537]

-Features on our paper about the drastic decline of the Yellow-breasted Bunting and illegal hunting in China:
+Features on the drastic decline of the Yellow-breasted Bunting and illegal hunting in China:

 We are looking for a motivated candidate with experience in remote sensing for a Master thesis project on land-use change in East Asia.